 This updated Commons Library briefing looks at the Government's work to resettle up to 20,000 Syrian refugees in the UK by 2020, under its Syrian Vulnerable Person Resettlement Programme.
 It has also committed itself to resettling up to 3,000 vulnerable children currently in the Middle East and North Africa, and 480 unaccompanied children already in Europe (including Syrian nationals).Jump to full report >>

-At the start of the Syrian crisis, the then Government's policy was to be generous with humanitarian aid to Syria's neighbours rather than to accept Syrian refugees for resettlement in the UK.
-However, in early 2014 it established the Syrian Vulnerable Person Resettlement Programme (VPRP) in order to provide a route for selected Syrian refugees to come to the UK.
+At the start of the Syrian crisis, the then Government's policy was to be generous with humanitarian aid to Syria's neighbours rather than to accept fleeing Syrians for resettlement in the UK.
+However, in early 2014 it established the Syrian Vulnerable Person Resettlement Programme (VPRP) in order to provide a route for selected Syrians to come to the UK.

 The VPRP first prioritised the elderly, the disabled and victims of sexual violence and torture.
-There was no fixed quota, but the Government announced it expected several hundred refugees to arrive in the UK over three years.
-The VPRP was significantly extended in September 2015 - it now plans to resettle up to 20,000 refugees from the Syrian region over the next five years.
+There was no fixed quota, but the Government announced it expected several hundred Syrians to arrive in the UK over three years.
+The VPRP was significantly extended in September 2015 - it now plans to resettle up to 20,000 people from the Syrian region over the next five years.
 The Government is working with local authorities and the voluntary sector to implement the programme.
-To assist refugees’ integration into UK society a ‘community sponsorship’ scheme was launched in July 2016.
+To assist Syrians' integration into UK society a ‘community sponsorship’ scheme was launched in July 2016.

 In addition to the VPRP, the Government committed itself to providing resettlement for up to 3,000 vulnerable children (and family members) from conflict situations in the Middle East and North Africa region.
 A further scheme was introduced by section 67 of the Immigration Act 2016 (known as ‘the Dubs amendment’), which required the Government to relocate and support an unspecified number of unaccompanied refugee children currently in Europe.
 Neither of these schemes are limited to Syrian nationals.